Walter C. Righter: Diocese of Newark

 Following his retirement, Righter served as the assistant bishop to the Rt.
 Rev. John Shelby Spong of the Diocese of Newark from 1989-1991.
 While he was serving in New Jersey he ordained Barry Stopfel a deacon in 1990.
 Rev. Stopfel was openly gay and living with his partner.
 Bishop Righter had also signed a statement saying he supported the ordination of noncelibate homosexuals.
 This was a change of opinion for Bishop Righter.
 Shortly after becoming a bishop, he wrote that homosexuality was an illness that could be cured and voted against the ordination of homosexuals in 1979.
 Ten bishops brought a presentment, or a formal accusation, against Bishop Righter accusing him of violating a doctrine of the church and his own ordination vows.
 The presentment was supported by a quarter of the church's 300 bishops.
 On February 27, 1996, a hearing was held at the Cathedral Church of St. John in Wilmington, Delaware.
 It was presided over by the Rt.
 Rev. Edward Jones of Indianapolis and eight other bishops.
 Bishop Righter was represented by Michael F. Rehill, Chancellor of the Diocese of Newark.
+One commentator compared the trial to an "inquisition."

 In a 7–1 decision on May 15, 1996, the court dismissed the charges against Bishop Righter stating that the Episcopal Church "has no doctrine prohibiting the ordination of homosexuals," and that Bishop Righter did not contradict the "core doctrine" of the church.
 In 1998 Righter wrote a reflection on the trial and his life in a book titled A Pilgrim's Way.